 "That isn't what I meant."

-Just then, a car horn blared as it swung wildly towards us.
-I heard a squeal of brakes, a scream, my scream, and then-
+Giggling, the two parted ways.
+Hitomi watched until her friend had rounded the corner and crossed the road.
+Just then, a car horn blared as it swung out from a side street wildly.
+There was a squeal of brakes, a scream, and then-

 To be continued...